ImperialCollegeLondon/ReCoDE-penalised-reg/docs/3-chapter-2.md

     toc_float: true
     toc_collapse: true
 ---
 This chapter will provide the (genetics) motivation for the problem we are trying to solve.
-It will then provide mathematical descriptions of the methods that we will use, including penalised regression and the lasso.
+It will then provide mathematical descriptions of the penalised regression methods that we will use.
 R code is provided for implementing the methods to simple examples, which will be expanded to the genetics data in Chapter 3.

-The aim of this chapter is to provide the genetics and mathematical background that allows a student to understand the problem we are trying to solve and the methods we will use to solve it.
-This will help the student to adapt the methods accordingly to our problem and think about how they can be applied to other problems.
+During this chapter, think about how these methods can be adapted to working with genetics data, which we will then cover in Chapter 3.

 # Motivation (optional)
 The genetics background for understanding the motivation was described in Chapter 1.